 A Long, Tall Look

-Standard curtains typically hang, again, from about a half-inch from the floor to halfway between the window trim and average-height ceiling.
+Standard curtains typically hang from about a half-inch from the floor to halfway between the window trim and average-height ceiling.
 But to maximize visual height, let the walls determine your curtain's length; in a living room, library, den or bedroom, the longer the panels, the better.
-Fabric panels that flow from almost ceiling height to just above the floor not only add abundant soft texture but make a low, 7-foot ceiling seem average, an average 8- or 9-foot ceiling look taller, or a 10-foot ceiling appear even more substantial.
-Standard curtain lengths, including 84-, 95-, 108- and 120-inch-long panels, accommodate typical wall heights.
-For a vaulted, cathedral or overly high ceiling, mount the rod at least 4 to 6 inches above the window frame.
+Fabric panels that flow from almost ceiling height to just above the floor not only add abundant soft texture but make a low, 7-foot ceiling seem average, an average 8 or 9-foot ceiling look taller, or a 10-foot ceiling appear even more substantial.
+Standard curtain lengths, including 84-inch, 95-inch, 108-inch and 120-inch-long panels, accommodate typical wall heights.
+For a vaulted, cathedral or overly high ceiling, mount the rod at least four to six inches above the window frame.

 To Puddle or Not